littleC-C/adyen-java-sample-code/README.md

     - CapturePayment               : Capture a payment using SOAP
     - RefundPayment                : Request a refund using SOAP 5.Recurring
-  - HttpPost
-    - CreateRecurringPayment       : Create a recurring payment using HTTP Post
-    - DisableRecurringContract     : Disable a recurring contract using HTTP Post
-    - RetrieveRecurringContract    : Retrieve a recurring contract using HTTP Post
   - Json
     - CreateRecurringPayment       : Create a recurring payment using JSON
     - DisableRecurringContract     : Disable a recurring contract using JSON